-Rob’s music is Blues/Folk based.
-He can cover a Jazz or blues standard, or do a set of his own tunes.
-His finger-picking guitar style can be traced back to Blind Blake, Doc Watson and Piedmont Blues.
-His slide playing influenced by Johnny Winter, Lowell George and Ry Cooder.
-For a slide guitar Rob uses a ’30 National Duolian.
-For most of the regular guitar work, his ’35 Epiphone archtop, or ’54 Gibson Lg-2.
-His songwriting is heavily influenced by the Texas songwriters and is laced with self-deprecating humor.
+Blues/Folk based, he can cover Jazz or blues standards, or do a set of his own tunes.
+His finger-picking style comes from listening to Blind Blake, Doc Watson,and the prewar Chicago Blues players.
+His slide playing is heavily influenced by Johnny Winter, Lowell George and Ry Cooder.
+For slide Rob uses his ’32 National Duolian.
+For most of the regular guitar work his ’35 Epiphone archtop, or ’54 Gibson Lg-2.
+His songwriting is influenced by Texas songwriters and is laced with self-deprecating humor.

 Playing festivals, bar rooms, churches and private parties from The Grand Canyon to Rabbit Hash, Kentucky, mostly as a solo act, he’s also played guitar for The CJC Big Band, The Party Gras Classic Jazz Band and The NOLA trad Jazz band.
 Rob’s songs can be heard on KUNI, KFMG, and blues programs around the nation and Europe.
 His music has appeared in several Public Television projects, which have received EMMY, and other awards.